deepmodeling/deepmd-kit/doc/train/parallel-training.md

 Need to mention, environment variable `CUDA_VISIBLE_DEVICES` must be set to control parallelism on the occupied host where one process is bound to one GPU card.

-To maximum the performance, one should follow [FAQ: How to control the parallelism of a job](../troubleshooting/howtoset_num_nodes.md) to control the number of threads.
+To maximize the performance, one should follow [FAQ: How to control the parallelism of a job](../troubleshooting/howtoset_num_nodes.md) to control the number of threads.

 When using MPI with Horovod, `horovodrun` is a simple wrapper around `mpirun`.
 In the case where fine-grained control over options passed to `mpirun`, [`mpirun` can be invoked directly](https://horovod.readthedocs.io/en/stable/mpi_include.html), and it will be detected automatically by Horovod, e.g.,
 ```bash